 EYE GLASSES- Make sure you get your eyes checked regularly to ensure you are not squinting to read small print or to see more clearly.

-STAY SHADED- I also recommend wearing sunglasses during the day to also aid in not causing you to have to squint.
+STAY SHADED- I also recomend wearing sunglasses during the day to also aid in not causing you to have to squint.

 SMILE- Did you know by smiling, you can increase your serotonin levels?
 The act of smiling actives neuropeptides in your brain that will fight off stress.
 It also helps you not to FROWN.
 When you frown you will inevitably create frown lines, which nobody wants.